puneetgkaur/sugar-cordova/README.md

 #Cordova Container for Sugar

-## Updating Sugar to contain cordova container

-1. Add the folder named cordova from "changes in sugar build" folder to the jarabe folder in sugar

-2. There is a little change in apisocket.py , need to add a function named cordova in the Activity Class and import the CordovaSocket.py file from jarabe.cordova

-## Setup the environment for sugar cordova
+# Instruction to setup the development environment

-1. Install Node.js and npm
+1. install npm

-2. git clone this repository in a directory
+2. Git clone 3 repos : https://github.com/puneetgkaur/cordova-cli, https://github.com/puneetgkaur/cordova-lib, https://github.com/puneetgkaur/cordova-plugman into a directory

-3. cd to cordova-cli folder of this repository and issue the command npm link inside the folder
-4. To create a new project : issue the command - cordova create <name of the project directory> <project id> <project name>
+3. Run the following commands:

+        cd cordova-plugman

+        npm install

+        sudo npm link

+        cd ..

+        cd cordova-lib

+        npm install

+        sudo npm link

+        cd ..

+        cd cordova-cli

+        npm install

+        sudo npm link

+        npm link ../cordova-lib/cordova-lib cordova-lib

+        npm link ../cordova-plugman/ plugman

+# commands used to develop a sugar app using cordova

+## creating a project

+    cordova create "project directory" "project id" "project name"

+this creates a cordova project in current dir\"project directory" as you specify above.
+The project id and name of the project - that is the name of the sugar activity is set using the project name variable.

-5. To add the sugar platform to your project :
+## Add ths sugar platform to your project
-   1. Copy the 'sugar' directory from this repo into :
-	    a) Linux or mac users : in ~/.cordova/lib
-            b) Windows - C:\<User name>\.cordova

-   2. Issue the command : cordova platform add sugar inside the project directory created above
+    cordova platform add sugar

-6. Build your web app - make changes in www or copy your cross platform cordova app in www folder of the project directory you created in step 3

-7. Make Native Sugar application from your web app :

-   1. If you dont have much knowledge of sugar and just wish to port your web application to the sugar environment then make your .xo by giving the command : cordova build sugar ( no arguments) inside your cordova project directory

-   2. If you know about the sugar environment and would like to make use of sugar web to make your activity then build the project with the command : cordova build sugar --noiframe inside your cordova project directory

-   3. A note to windows user :  install 7zip and set the environment variable ZIPCOMMAND with the command set ZIPCOMMAND="c:\Program Files\7-Zip\7z.exe" a -r -tzip -aoa before giving the build command
+After this, develop your sugar activity by modifying the project dir\www folder - place where the web app lies.
+Once the modification is through, build the project by following commands.

+## building the project

+### Normal build with no extra toolbox buttons
+When you dont want to add any extra tool button then use the default option and issue the following command :

+    cordova build sugar

+### Adding extra toolbutton

+If you have added extra toolbutton then compile your app using the following command :

+    cordova build sugar -- noiframe

+Once you are succesfully build the project, you would find the .xo kept in project dir\platforms\sugar\cordova directory which you can copy and paste into sugar-build folder and run the command sugar-install-bundle "project name".xo

 ## Adding Plugins to your project